 The trauma of making the incisions and creating the breast pockets to hold the implants has already occurred during your original augmentation procedure.
 Because of that, most patients feel there is less pain and recovery is easier after revision surgery.
 Patients typically don’t need prescription medication (although Dr. Schiesel can provide it if desired), opting instead for over-the-counter pain medication.

 Breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) is an extremely rare, but potentially deadly form of cancer that has been linked to textured silicone breast implants with polyurethane outer shells.
 Out of caution, some women have selected to have their textured implants removed and replaced.
-If you are concerned about this possibility, Dr. Doyle would be happy to discuss your options during your one-on-one consultation.
+If you are concerned about this possibility, Dr. Schiesel would be happy to discuss your options during your one-on-one consultation.

 Breast Implant Revision Procedure

 Breast implant revision may be used to remove implants or to remove and replace them.
 In the case of removal alone, breast lift surgery may be necessary to restore firmness to the breast mound.
 This is different for every woman and will be discussed in greater detail during your time in our care.

 Revision of breast augmentation surgery involves the removal and replacement of existing implants.
 New implants can be silicone or saline, and any shape or size that seems most suitable for your current goals.
 They can be placed above or below the chest muscles, enabling your procedure to be tailored to your exact needs.

 Our plastic surgeon follows existing incisions whenever possible to help avoid additional scarring.
 Following her pre and post-operative advice will further assist in this goal.